DavidJKTofan/davidtofan.com/content/articles/cloudflare-zero-trust-sase-recommendations/index.md

 | Magic WAN                             |                   ✅                   |                                                                      |        ✅        |     |
 | Cloudflare Network Interconnect (CNI) |                   ✅                   |                                                                      |        ✅        |     |

 > _Updated as of December 2024.
-Public Internet remains a viable connection option to the nearest Cloudflare data center._
+Public Internet also remains a viable connection option to the nearest Cloudflare data center._

 ### Modus Operandi